Asylum EAD Frequently Asked Questions

 • Your total days of asylum clock time that have accrued

-It is important because USCIS uses the CSOL record to determine your EAD filing eligibility.
+It is important because USCIS uses the CSOL record to determine EAD filing eligibility in USCIS asylum cases.
 Errors in the CSOL record can incorrectly delay your eligibility date.
+Defensive cases use EOIR clock records instead.

 What should I do if I find errors in my CSOL record? +

-If you believe there are incorrect stoppages in your CSOL record, you should:
+If you believe there are incorrect stoppages in your USCIS CSOL record, you should:

 • Document the error (take screenshots, gather supporting evidence)